-In this guide, we’ll be selecting a few different kinds of camera which are just perfect for your next vacation.
+In this guide, we’ll select a few different kinds of camera that are just perfect for your next vacation.
 Whether you want to travel as light as possible, or you don’t mind having a little more to carry around, we’ve got you covered here.

 - Panasonic Lumix ZS200 / TZ200

 - Sony Cybershot RX100 VII